Vulnerable Road Users and the whiplash reforms

 What does the new Pre-action Protocol say?

-The protocol applies to any claim for personal injury arising out of a road traffic accident which occurs on or after 31st May 2021.
+The protocol applies to any claim for personal injury arising out of a road traffic accident that occurs on or after 31 May 2021.
 These new rules apply to personal injury claims valued below £5,000 (and the total claim is valued at no more than £10,000).
 However, the new protocol and associated changes to the CPR confirm that these new financial limits do not apply to VRUs where personal injury is valued at more than £1,000 and these claims will proceed under the current regime.

 Modal shift in transportation